 of the benchmarking exercise (by pressing the Set Reference button that

 appears when hovering over each region).
 The application also gives the

 user the opportunity to deselect specific regions that he wants to exclude

 from his benchmarking analysis.
 Finally, the user can select the types

-of outputs he wants to investigate and press the ‘Run’ to get the results.
+of output he wants to investigate and press the ‘Run’ to obtain the results.

 Figure 1e: Step 1 – Set reference region and group

 - create a new table: the user will have to first define the table size

 (number of rows and columns) and then complete the data to be included in the table (Fig. 1f).

 Figure 1f: Step 1 – Create new table